Hospital Asset Tracking

-A medical specialist (e.g., a nurse, a doctor) makes a request for a necessary medical item.
-The IoT system shows the asset’s location in the hospital.
-When the medical specialist leaves the room with the asset equipped with an RFID tag, the RFID reader records it in the tracking solution.
+In the asset tracking system, a medical specialist (e.g., a nurse, a doctor) can place a request for a necessary medical item.
+The IoT system shows the asset’s location in the hospital and records when the asset is being used.

 Medical assets data storage

-The information collected by IoT asset tracking devices is processed in a data analytics module to identify asset use patterns, predict demand for the asset, optimize its use, and more.
-The analyzed data is presented on an admin dashboard (e.g., for hospital supply managers).
+The asset tracking information is analyzed to identify asset use patterns, predict demand for the asset, optimize its use, and more.
+The insights are presented on an admin dashboard (e.g., for hospital supply managers).

-The asset tracking system controls expiration dates of medications and disposable tools and alerts the responsible personnel on the regular maintenance of complex equipment (e.g., CT scanners).
+The asset tracking system stores shelf life data on medications and disposable tools, detects assets with close expiration dates, and alerts the responsible personnel.
+Also, the system sends notifications when the regular maintenance of complex equipment (e.g., CT scanners) is needed.